Undergraduate Course Catalog 2015-2016

 Professor: Russell G. Congalton, Serita D. Frey, William H. McDowell, Scott V. Ollinger

-Associate Professor: Mimi Larsen Becker, J. Matthew Davis, Kevin H. Gardner, Jennifer M. Jacobs, Thomas D. Lee
+Associate Professor: J. Matthew Davis, Kevin H. Gardner, A. Stuart Grandy, Jennifer M. Jacobs, Thomas D. Lee, Ruth K. Varner

-Assistant Professor: A. Stuart Grandy, Anne Lightbody, Mary D. Stampone, Wilfred M. Wollheim
+Assistant Professor: Anne Lightbody, Mary D. Stampone, Wilfred M. Wollheim

 Research Assistant Professor: Michael W. Palace